 The Master of Science degree program provides the basic graduate preparation required for the first professional degree.

-The master's degree is offered in a residential format in Denton, in an off-campus format in Houston, and through the department's online and distant learning program.
-Online and Distance learning programs or cohorts require a face-to-face component called Onsite Institutes, where students are required to attend three days of face to face meetings, usually spread over two semesters.
+Online and distance-learning programs or cohorts require a face-to-face component called On-site Institutes, where students are required to attend three days of face-to-face meetings, usually spread over two semesters.
 After completing the institutes, students pursue the remainder of their studies online.
 For more information about the On-site Institutes, visit the On-site Institute page.
-Students can also take a combination of web-based and face-to-face courses.
-Each course taught by the full time faculty and offered online has a face to face component.
+Students also can take a combination of web-based and face-to-face courses.
+Each course taught by the full-time faculty that is offered online has a face-to-face component.

 The master's program prepares information professionals for work in a variety of roles and application settings, including various information agencies and all types of libraries.
 In addition, the program prepares at a master's level, individuals who wish to pursue study in the theoretical development of information science.

 To provide this education, the program rests on a broad conceptual framework that is covered in the core courses, and the program is elaborated in courses that educate information professionals for a number of different client settings.
 The unique nature of this program, and what sets it apart from other programs in the university that may deal in some way with the topic of information, is the approach to the study of information, its behavior, and its use from the point of view of the user.